13 Nov

 Paul Brown worked with Chris Briscoe at the Slade School of Fine Art in the 1970s-1980s

 Interestingly, White Heat, Cold Logic points-up the importance of the arts in the evolution of computers in the arts-media-design-communications spectrum.
 Artists treat of new technology in a more exploratory way than computer-scientists do.
-As an example of this consider the development of Aaron - the computer-artist-machine by the artist Harold Cohen in the early 1970s.
+As an example of this consider the development of Aaron - the computer-artist-machine made by the artist Harold Cohen in the early 1970s.

 “Harold Cohen was an artist who created AARON, an early artificial intelligence (AI) program designed to autonomously produce paintings and drawings.
 Cohen programmed AARON with a set of rules for creating art, viewing the project as a collaboration that allowed him to explore the process of perception and creativity through a computer program.
 AARON is considered a pioneering example of digital art.”
 (Google AI synopsis)